Shish kebab with Eggplant Hash and Tzatziki Sauce

 Heat up the grill.
 Cut potatoes long wise (skin on) and place them in grill prove dish (cast iron or heavy duty pan).
 Sprinkle with remaining seasoning and olive oil.
 Mix well together.
 Place on grill and let cook, mixing with wooden spoon on medium heat.

-Clean shitakee mushrooms (I only used heads) and slice it to similar size slices.
+Clean shiitake mushrooms (I only used heads) and slice it to similar size slices.
 In a pan heat butter with olive oil and add finely chopped onion and garlic.
 Cook for a minute on medium heat and add all mushrooms.
 Season with salt and cook for 2 minutes or until soft.

 Add cream (or milk) and keep cooking in medium heat.
 Add Dijon mustard and mix.
 To thicken the sauce, mix corn starch in cold water until dissolved and stir it to the boiling sauce (optional).
 Cook for a minute to thicken.
 Add freshly ground pepper (I used a lot), taste and add more salt if needed.